software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > Once you have implemented the user stories of the Sprint and the main branch has a working version of the application, create a GitHub release for the project as instructed in the [GitHub's documentation](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
 Create a new tag called "sprint2".
 The release title should be "Sprint 2".
 Give a brief description for the release that describes the features implemented during the Sprint.
 >
 > Also generate a _JAR file for the application_ as instructed previously.
+Make sure to check that the application can be started using the `java -jar <path-to-the-jar-file>` command and it is working as expected.
+>
-Add the JAR file to the release by clicking the "Attach binaries by dropping them here or selecting them." section in the release form.
+> Add the JAR file to the release by clicking the "Attach binaries by dropping them here or selecting them." section in the release form.

 {: .important-title }

 > Exercise 19
 >
 > Decide which team member gives the Sprint Review demonstration at the beginning of the next Sprint.
-The team member should be someone else as the one who gave it previously.
+The team member should be _someone else as the one who gave it previously_.
 This team member should make sure that they have a working version of the application on their computer and is able to show how the new features work in the user's perspective.
 >
 > Prepare some _sensible_ test data (no [lorem ipsum](https://www.lipsum.com/)) for the Sprint Review.
 This means that you should add a few categories and a few reading recommendations using the application so that you can easily demonstrate the user stories.